2023 Gleason Road transfer station permit

-Create a my EB2Gov account by clicking the "Log In" option in the top right of this page, My EB2.Gov will give you customers the ability to reprint your permit, send a permit via email, and much more!
+Then create a my EB2Gov account by clicking the "Log In" option in the top right of this page, My EB2.Gov will give customers the ability to reprint your permit, send a permit via email, and much more!

 Before you begin, have ready your vehicle registration for each vehicle.
 You will be asked to upload documentation that shows your physical address. (i.e., drivers license, vehicle registration, utility bill, etc. with redacted non-relevant information) This ensures that out of district residents receive the correct permit type.